tansaku/test_repo/README.md

 # test_repo
-This is a test repo for experimenting with the github API
+This is a test repo for experimenting with the GitHub API.